 However, the reality is that your workforce is made up of people.
 They each have their own thoughts, feelings, hopes, dreams, and fears.
 Completing a task may be more difficult for one individual than for another, and praise can help to make them feel their effort was truly worth it.

 Remembering that is key when thinking about how to give quality feedback in your call center.
 When delivering positive employee feedback, make sure you are articulating the effort and behavior and not the results which are often out of the employee's control.
-Recognize that the individual performed at an exceptional level and has demonstrated their abilities to a high standard.
+Recognize the individual performed at an exceptional level and has demonstrated his or her abilities to a high standard.

 "Alison, I think your presentation impressed the client.
 We might have a shot at securing this new contract."